 53. The use of SOH monitoring within some electrified vehicles is already common practice and the improvement of monitor accuracy is an area under active development by manufacturers.
 Updating these monitors to ensure the specific requirements within this GTR are met and to allow information to be provided to the consumer may, however, entail some further development costs for manufacturers.
-Inclusion of SOCR for monitoring purposes only should allow manufacturers time to gather sufficient data and further develop their understanding of range deterioration to make the inclusion of range-based MPR technically feasible in future.
+Inclusion of SOCR for monitoring purposes only should allow manufacturers time to gather sufficient data and further develop their understanding of range degradation to make the inclusion of range-based MPR technically feasible in future.

 54. The Part A verification of SOCE/SOCR accuracy will involve additional testing by manufacturers and, optionally, by authorities who choose to further verify monitor accuracy.
 The additional costs associated with testing have been mitigated to an extent by making use of the relevant test procedure already applied for range (or UBE) determination in the respective Contracting Party.
 This should allow manufacturers to incorporate verification into any existing verification programme planned for those vehicles.

 55. Any costs associated with verification within Part B are likely to be borne by the authorities of the Contracting Parties applying this regulation and will depend on the extent and means by which they choose to collect data for verification.
-Costs may be borne by the manufacturer in the case of a fail for a battery durability family relating to the costs of measures agreed with the relevant authorities to bring those vehicles back into compliance.
+Costs may be borne by the manufacturer in the case of a fail for a battery durability family relating to the costs of measures agreed with the relevant authorities to bring those vehicles into compliance.

-56. This GTR is likely to give rise to benefits for manufacturers and authorities through the prevention of inferior products which could undermine the market.
-Introduction of inferior products within the market could disadvantage those manufacturers who have invested in the development of technology aimed at ensuring battery longevity and could also undermine the environmental benefits that can arise from electrified vehicles, as well as public acceptance.
+56. This GTR is likely to give rise to benefits for manufacturers and authorities through the prevention of inferior products.
+Introduction of inferior products within the market could undermine the market by reducing market acceptance of electrified LDVs and disadvantage those manufacturers who have invested in the development of technology aimed at ensuring battery durability.

-57. The longevity of battery life is a key concern for prospective consumers of electrified vehicles.
-The health of a vehicle’s battery upon entry into the second-hand market is also a significant point of consideration for the consumer and is not easily understood in the absence of access to accurate battery health monitors.
-The availability of both accurate battery health information and assurances on battery longevity for consumers that is provided by this GTR are therefore likely to have a positive impact on the cost retention of electric vehicles and consumer confidence in buying an electrified vehicle.
+57. Battery life is important to achieving the environmental benefits associated with electrified vehicles and is a key concern for prospective consumers of electrified vehicles.
+The health of a vehicle’s battery upon entry into the used vehicle market is also a significant point of consideration for the consumer and is not easily understood in the absence of access to accurate battery health monitors.
+The availability of both accurate battery health information and assurances on battery durability for consumers that is provided by this GTR are therefore likely to have a positive impact on the value retention of electric vehicles and on consumer confidence in buying an electrified vehicle.

 F. Future development of the GTR